Texans roar past Bills for 22-19 win in OT

 The game conjured memories of another huge comeback in a wild-card game.
 The last time teams from Houston and Buffalo met in the playoffs it was in a game that is known as “The Comeback.”
 The Bills set an NFL record for the largest comeback in NFL history by rallying from a 32-point deficit for a 41-38 overtime win against the Houston Oilers in a wild-card game in 1993.

-This time Josh Allen and the Bills (10-7) used a dominant first half to build a 13-point lead and were up 16-0 in the third quarter.
+This time Josh Allen and the Bills (10-7) used a dominant first half to build a 13-point lead and were up 16-0 in the third quarter, before Allen began to struggle.

+“He was just trying to do too much and getting a little bit extreme with what he felt like we needed at the time,” coach Sean McDermott said.
+“But overall, we just didn’t make enough plays.”

-Watson had 247 yards passing and ran for 55 yards and DeAndre Hopkins had 90 yards receiving.
+Watson had 247 yards passing and ran for 55 yards and Hopkins had 90 yards receiving.
+Watson led the Texans to the victory despite being sacked seven times, led by three from Jerry Hughes, and hit 12 other times.

 Allen threw for 264 yards, ran for 92 and caught a touchdown pass on a trick play in the first quarter, but often looked rattled late in his playoff debut.